Research Agenda

 and informal inter-agency agreements that support the provision

-of mental health services to children in schools and will
+of mental health services to children in schools and

-assess the effects of these services on the functioning
+the effects of these services on the functioning

 of the children and their families.

-There are three research questions driving this investigation:
+Three research questions drove this investigation:

 - What are the dimensions (factors) of effective school-based